Key Breed Facts

-Male dogs tend to be a little bit more unpredictable when they are around other male dogs and Giant Schnauzers are not good around cats and other small pets commonly found in the home, so care has to be taken when these dogs meet them.
+Male dogs tend to be a little bit more unpredictable when they are around other male dogs and Giant Schnauzers are not good around cats and other small pets commonly found in the home, so care must be taken when these dogs meet them.

 For further advice please read our article on Keeping Children Safe around Dogs.

 The average life expectancy of a Giant Schnauzer is between 10 and 12 years when properly cared for and fed an appropriate good quality diet to suit their ages.